darkn3rd/script-tut/bash/README.md

 ## Overview

-*Bourne Again Shell* (bash) written by Brian Fox and releated in 1989 as a dropp in replacement for the original shell *Bourne Shell* (sh).
+*Bourne Again Shell* (bash) written by Brian Fox and releated in 1989 as a drop-in replacement for the original shell *Bourne Shell* (sh).
 Bash extends the shell with new features, mixing in ideas borrowed from C Shell (csh) and Korn Shell (ksh).

 Bash is compatible as a POSIX shell and will run in strict POSIX mode when accessed as ```sh```.
-There may have been non-portable features that still work in this mode; such features are called bashisms.
+There may have been non-portable features that still work in this mode, and such features are called bashisms.

 Bash 4 adds a number of features, such as associative arrays and new parameter expansions to do uppercase and lowercase on variables.